ballerina-platform/module-ballerina-data.csv/README.md

 - **Versatile CSV Data Input**: Accept CSV data as a string, byte array, or a stream and convert it into a subtype of ballerina records or lists.
 - **CSV to anydata Value transformation**: Transform CSV data into expected type which is subtype of ballerina record arrays or anydata arrays.
 - **Projection Support**: Perform selective conversion of CSV data subsets into ballerina record array or anydata array values through projection.
+- **Fail-Safe Error Handling**: Continue processing CSV data even when encountering row-level errors and logging errors to the console or file for error tracking and debugging.

 ## Usage